FC Bayern Munich: Return to German coaches (2019–2024)

-Kovač was sacked after a 5–1 loss to Eintracht Frankfurt, with Hansi Flick being promoted to interim manager in November 2019.
+Kovač was sacked after a 5–1 league loss to Eintracht Frankfurt, with Hansi Flick being promoted to interim manager in November 2019.
 After a satisfying spell as interim, Bayern announced a month later that Flick would remain in charge.
 Under Flick, the club won the league, having played the most successful second half of a Bundesliga season in history, winning all but one match, which was drawn.
 The club also won the cup, completing the club's 13th domestic double.
 In the Champions League, Bayern reached their first final since 2013, having beaten Barcelona 8–2 in the quarter-finals.
 Bayern defeated Paris Saint-Germain 1–0 in the final, which was held in Lisbon behind closed doors due to the COVID-19 pandemic.
 Former PSG player Kingsley Coman scored the only goal of the match.
 Bayern became the second European club after Barcelona to complete the seasonal treble in two different seasons.

 Bayern started the 2020–21 season by winning the UEFA Super Cup for the second time in their history.
 Bayern also won the FIFA Club World Cup, defeating Mexican team Tigres 1–0 in the final.
 Bayern became the second club to win the sextuple, after Barcelona did so in 2009.
 The club also won its ninth Bundesliga title in a row.
 During the season, Robert Lewandowski broke Gerd Müller's record for most goals scored in a Bundesliga season, having scored 41 times in 29 matches.

 Flick left at the end of the 2020–21 season to manage the Germany national team, and at Flick's request, RB Leipzig manager Julian Nagelsmann succeeded him.
 According to several news reports, Bayern paid Leipzig €25m as compensation for Nagelsmann's services, a world record for a manager.
 Under Nagelsmann, Bayern won its 10th consecutive Bundesliga title.

 In March 2023, Nagelsmann was released by Bayern and replaced with Thomas Tuchel, who led the club to a record eleventh consecutive title, after winning a close title race with Borussia Dortmund.
 In August 2023, Bayern broke the German transfer record again, signing England captain and all-time leading goalscorer Harry Kane from Tottenham Hotspur for a reported fee of €110m.
 In February 2024, Bayern and Tuchel announced the end of their cooperation after the end of the season.
-Not only that the 2023–24 Bundesliga was the first season in a decade that Bayern Munich did not win, losing it out to Bayer Leverkusen, but it was also the first time in twelve years that the club went trophyless in a season.
+The 2023–24 Bundesliga was the first season in a decade that Bayern Munich did not win, losing out to Bayer Leverkusen, and also the first time in twelve years that the club went trophyless in a season.